Crypto is Apex Legends' answer to aggressive players

 On the way down from the dropship, most of us manage to land on some cargo crates suspended high in the air in this rundown shipping yard.
-It’s almost a perfect hiding spot, and with the echo of gunfire quickly closing in, I whip out my surveillance drone and send the cute little guy on his way.
+It’s almost a perfect hiding spot, and with the echo of gunfire quickly closing in, I whip out my surveillance drone and send the little guy up in the air.

-I steered the drone toward the edge of its 200 meter limit, highlighting any enemy players stalking the grassy slopes outside the shipping yard.
-Sure, I was hanging back and plenty far from the fight, but an eye in the sky feels mighty valuable in Apex, where only two heroes have any reliably vertical mobility.
+I steer the drone toward the edge of its 200 meter limit, highlighting any enemy players stalking the grassy slopes outside the shipping yard.
+Sure, I'm hanging back far from the fight, but an eye in the sky feels mighty valuable in Apex, where only two heroes have any reliable vertical mobility.
 For a game that’s so focused on aggression, Crypto feels zeroed-in on support, and it makes Apex a bit more enjoyable for a Mercy main like me.

 VIDEO: A closer look at Crypto, and Apex's new map.